Ness Leads Technology Modernization at Western Asset Management Company

 Results and Benefits

-Risk Focus demonstrated that a Kafka-based streaming architecture could achieve near-perfect parallelism by scaling perfectly across the CPU allocated.
-Risk Focus achieved 100 calculates per CPU, and the stack scaled linearly based on the number of CPUs configured.
+Ness demonstrated that a Kafka-based streaming architecture could achieve near-perfect parallelism by scaling perfectly across the CPU allocated.
+Ness achieved 100 calculates per CPU, and the stack scaled linearly based on the number of CPUs configured.
 With a throughput of just one second, Western Asset seeks to significantly increase its capacity at peak times of the year and as overall trading volumes and automation algorithms grow.

 In addition to meeting Western Asset’s throughput requirements, the architecture’s AWS-based infrastructure is expected to provide increased stability, resiliency, fault tolerance, and cost-savings compared to running the same workload in its own data center.

-Based on the success of the POC, Risk Focus is now laying the groundwork for additional technology modernization with AWS at Western Asset.
+Based on the success of the POC, Ness is now laying the groundwork for additional technology modernization with AWS at Western Asset.
 The re-architected pre-trade functionality of the compliance engine, the first milestone in this initiative, is on track to go live in 2021.